New York mobster Charles ‘Lucky’ Luciano earned his nickname through a life spent narrowly escaping the clutches of his many, many enemies.

 “He’s not walking yet and won’t be doing that for a while,” Villa physio Jim Walker told Sky at the time.
 “The leg should have healed by the time pre-season training comes around next year and hopefully, he’ll be ready to join in with us.”

-But while Van Nistelrooy had time on his side, eventually moving to Old Trafford a year later, the veteran Nilis’ would not be so fortunate.
+But while Van Nistelrooy had youth on his side, eventually moving to Old Trafford a year later, the veteran Nilis’ would not be so fortunate.

 Complications saw Nilis contract a bone infection that, at one point, meant the Belgian was facing the very real prospect of having his leg amputated.

-“It was the worst moment of my life to be told I might have to lose part of my leg – that will live with me forever,” he recalled, years later.
+“It was the worst moment of my life to be told I might have to lose part of my leg – that will live with me forever,” he later recalled.
 “It was such a bad break that it led to complications – and it was nearly a disaster.
 I cried when I was told.”

 Though this hypothesis would eventually be ruled out, one thing was for sure: Nilis would never play again.